promixmart/xstreamer/README.md

-#  An Up to date version of this amazing flutter Streaming App found on github.
+#  An Up to date version of this amazing flutter Streaming App on github.

 youre welcome to contribute